-[x] Review enrollment documents and attendance or billing records.
-Describe the activities and the results of these activities: The Lead Agency requires providers to have a written payment agreement with each family that receives Wisconsin Shares subsidy for a child to attend their facility.
+☑ iii.
+Review enrollment documents and attendance or billing records Describe the activities and the results of these activities:

+The Lead Agency requires providers to have a written payment agreement with each family that receives Wisconsin Shares subsidy for a child to attend their facility.
 Written payment agreements are reviewed during the course of a provider investigation.
 If a provider is found to be out of compliance with the requirement to have a written payment agreement with each family receiving subsidy, the provider may receive technical assistance or sanction for multiple violations.
 Provider attendance records are also reviewed during the process of provider investigations.
 Any inaccuracies, discrepancies, evidence of nonattendance, or falsified records discovered in an investigation may result in provider overpayments.
 Providers are also responsible to repay funds received when the provider was in violation of limits on regulated capacity related to the number of children in care.
 Additional violations include receiving payment for children authorized to the incorrect provider location, receiving payment when provider is not actively in operation or not regulated, and providers who have inaccurately reported or misused the credentials of individuals to receive a higher YoungStar rating.
 In 2020, the Lead Agency and local agencies established a total of \$218,488.60 in provider overpayments for unintentional violations.
 Client investigations are completed by the Lead Agency and Local Agencies.
 Unintentional program violations discovered are assessed and completed by local agencies, however, the Lead Agency does provide ongoing technical assistance regarding policy clarification and application of policy to assess accurate overpayments.
-In 2020, overpayments for client claims for unintentional program violations established totaled \$1,267,864.04. [x] iv.
+In 2020, overpayments for client claims for unintentional program violations established totaled \$1,267,864.04.

+iv.
 Conduct supervisory staff reviews or quality assurance reviews.
-Describe the activities and the results of these activities: The Lead Agency conducts quarterly TCRs by selecting random samples of case files from each local agency to identify administrative errors and program areas that the local agency may need assistance with.
+Describe the activities and the results of these activities:

+The Lead Agency conducts quarterly TCRs by selecting random samples of case files from each local agency to identify administrative errors and program areas that the local agency may need assistance with.
 Based on the results of the TCR, the Lead Agency provides training and/or technical assistance to local agencies as needed.

-[x] v.
-Audit provider records. [~] · Describe the activities and the results of these activities: The Lead Agency reviews provider attendance records during provider investigations.
+v.
+Audit provider records.

+The Lead Agency reviews provider attendance records during provider investigations.
 Any inaccuracies or discrepancies in provider records found during the course of an investigation may result in provider overpayment.
 Providers are also responsible to repay funds received when the provider was in violation of limits on regulated capacity related to the number of children in care.
 In 2020, the Lead Agency completed 185 provider investigations, which included random visits, red flag referrals, fraud mailbox referrals, and referrals regarding providers who received funds during a closed status.
-In 2020, the Lead Agency and local agencies established a total of \$218,488.60 in provider overpayments for unintentional provider violations, and \$1,267,864.04 in claims were established for unintentional client program violations. [x] vi.
+In 2020, the Lead Agency and local agencies established a total of \$218,488.60 in provider overpayments for unintentional provider violations, and \$1,267,864.04 in claims were established for unintentional client program violations.

+vi.
 Train staff on policy and/or audits.

-Describe the activities and the results of these activities: Lead Agency staff who are responsible for completing audits utilize operations manuals as well as training from management on how to apply policy to complete audits and investigations.
-Staff also receive policy updates through Operations Memos and unit meetings. [] ii.
-Other.
-Describe the activities and the results of these activities: N/A c.
-Check and describe all activities that the Lead Agency conducts, including the results of these activities, to identify and prevent agency errors.
-Include in the description how each activity assists in the identification and prevention of agency errors.
+Lead Agency staff who are responsible for completing audits utilize operations manuals as well as training from management on how to apply policy to complete audits and investigations.
+Staff also receive policy updates through Operations Memos and unit meetings.

+Г vii.
+Other

+Describe the activities and the results of these activities:

+N/A